OwenRiess/cse15l-lab-reports/index.md

 ![image2](images/openSSH.png)

 - After that step you will have to go https://sdacs.ucsd.edu/~icc/index.php to look up your account and change your password for your cse 15l account
-- The next step is to open up the terminal on VScode and put in ssh cse15lfa22zz@ieng6.ucsd.edu, but replace the zz that is highlighted with the last 2 letters in your cse 15l account username.
+- The next step is to open up the terminal on VScode by Terminal > New Terminal on the menu commands and put in ssh cse15lfa22zz@ieng6.ucsd.edu, but replace the with the last 2 letters in your cse 15l account username.
 Then click enter.
 - Then you will type in the new password that you made and it should look like this.

 ![image3](images/ssh.png)